A 48-Year-Old Woman Adopts A Child In Need Of A Home And Later Gives Him Her Kidney

-48-year-old Nicole Alles, a foster mom, got a phone call in December of 2014 that changed her life.
+Forty-eight-year-old Nicole Alles, a foster mom, got a phone call in December of 2014 that changed her life.
 She was told about a sick baby boy named Sebastian in need of a loving home.
 The child had a medical condition that caused his birth parents to be unable to give him the proper care he needed.
-At only 7-weeks-old Sebastian had already been through tremendous suffering after being born with two collapsed lungs and a variety of other medical ailments, according to Today.
+At only 7-weeks-old, Sebastian had already been through tremendous suffering after being born with two collapsed lungs and a variety of other medical ailments, according to Today.

 In addition to the collapsed lungs, the baby also had a non-functioning bladder and left kidney.
 Meanwhile, his right kidney was already beginning to fail.
 As soon as she heard Sebastian’s story, Nicole said her heart broke for the child and she knew that she and her husband would take him in.
 “The first thing they said was they couldn’t find a home for him and, of course, that broke our hearts so we decided to take him,” she said.